Byron Davis

 Byron Davis (born 8 October 1973) is a squash coach and former professional squash player from Australia.

 As a player, his most notable successes came in doubles play.
 He won the men's doubles title at the World Doubles Squash Championships in 2004 (partnering Cameron White), and was a men's doubles silver medalist at the 1998 Commonwealth Games (partnering Rodney Eyles).
 He reached a career-high world ranking of World No. 14 in 1998.

-He is was the Australian National Head Coach.
+He was the Australian National Head Coach.